andresn/GEN220_2019/docs/UNIX/03_Wrapup_and_Tools.md

 file.fa
 ```

-# Searching for text
+# Searching for text with grep

-Powerful pattern seaching with grep
+Powerful pattern seaching with `grep`

 Simple search for a text string:
 ```bash